joe-principe/zzz/README.md

 ## From Releases
 Just run the file like you normally would from your command line.

+NOTE: There is a one second delay between moves when both players are bots.
+This is so their moves are visible.
+Otherwise, the game finishes instantly

 ## From Source
 You should be able to simply type `zig build run`.
 If there are any errors about missing "vaxis", then run `zig fetch --save git+https://github.com/rockorager/libvaxis`,